SansGuidon/bookmarks/README.md

 * [whatoplay](https://whatoplay.com/) - The idea for whatoplay first came as an answer to the question, “How do we pick which games to play?”.
 You can get recommendations by genre / platform, or explore recommendations starting from specific game.
 Examples :
   * Genre/Platform : [Single Player Switch Games](https://whatoplay.com/switch/single-player/) and [Open World Switch Games](https://whatoplay.com/switch/open-world/)
   * Similar games : [Slain: Back from Hell on Switch](https://whatoplay.com/switch/slain-back-from-hell/)
+* [RAWG](https://rawg.io/) - Discover your next favorite game | The largest video game database and video game discovery service powered by you!.
+RAWG is building its database as an infotainment and discovery tool where every user can build its own library of video games and find out about new titles. | RAWG is officially the largest video game database in the world

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work.
 Related : :star: [**Newest Show HN**](https://news.ycombinator.com/shownew)